hackeryarn/blog/content/post/making-redux-easy.md

 To see how well it delivered on these promises, I decided to try it with the classic Todo MVC application.
-The Redux library even comes with an idiomatic example, that example as a starting point.
+The Redux library even comes with an idiomatic example, which I used as a starting point.

 ## Reducing Boilerplate Code